After four years of skewering Trump, the late-night TV hosts delight in his loss to Biden

 A post-Trump future where it’s possible to think about anything else

 Colbert: “The president doesn’t want to admit that it’s over, but it is.
 And when he leaves, you know what I’m looking forward to?
 Sleep.
-But also, the possibility that, for the first time in four years, we will be able to shift our collective focus away from him onto anything else.
+But also, the possibility that, for the first time in four years, we will be able to shift our collective focus away from him on to anything else.
 Maybe each other.”

 Meyers: “Even I’m surprised at just how relieved I am that we don’t have to suffer through another four years of Donald Trump, the single most annoying human being on the face of the earth.
-Even if you put aside everything else about him —the racism, venality, cruelty, corruption, mendacity, vindictiveness, and flagrant disregard for any life other than his own — he is still just a world-historically irritating man.
-And the most irritating thing about him was my and many people’s absolute, round the clock inability to look away.”
+Even if you put aside everything else about him — the racism, venality, cruelty, corruption, mendacity, vindictiveness and flagrant disregard for any life other than his own — he is still just a world-historically irritating man.
+And the most irritating thing about him was my and many people’s absolute, round-the-clock inability to look away.”

 Read more: